kotio-home-automation/kotio-home-automation.github.io/README.md

 * commanding and viewing status of Philips Hue devices
 * collect sensor and switch status data from ruuvitag and tellstick API's
 * view and control privacy mode of Tapo camera(s)
+* receive sensor updates from shelly sensors

 The web UI is able to
-* view ruuvitag beacon and tellstick sensor data
+* view ruuvitag beacon, tellstick and shelly sensor data
 * view and command tellstick outlet switches
 * view and command Philips Hue devices
 * view and control privacy mode of Tapo camera(s)